 Much later on, like months later, I learned that what he said was a line from a Will Ferrell movie.
 All of a sudden I was like, ohhhhhh.
 That’s what that guy meant!

 To top it off, I don’t really like Will Ferrell.
 I don’t watch his movies.
 That’s why I had no clue.

 So, this poor guy reached out to me, trying to be cute and funny and it fell splat because I completely misunderstood where he was coming from.
-He was also trying to connect to me with a mutual admiration for Will Ferrell, which I did not have.
+He was also trying to connect with a mutual admiration for Will Ferrell, which I do not have.

 Let’s quickly pretend this guy saved his joke till the first date.
 Let’s say, he started his initial correspondence by asking me about myself, and yada yada, a few back and forths later, we agree to meet for a cup of coffee.
 When we get there, we stand in line and he leans over and says, “I don’t know how to put this, but I’m kinda a big deal.”